Daisy Yen Wu: Early life

 Yan Caiyun was born on 12 June 1902 in Shanghai, China, to Yang Lifen (杨丽芬) and Yan Zijun (严子均).
 Her mother was a Christian and raised the couple's twelve children.
 Her father was from the well-to-do Yan family (费市严家) and was employed in the Ministry of Agriculture, Industry and Commerce.
 He eventually took over and managed the family businesses.
 Yan's paternal grandfather, Yan Xinhou (严信厚) served as an advisor to Li Hongzhang, an official of the Qing dynasty, and was an industrialist.
 He founded China's salt industry, as well as banks, factories, pharmacies, and tea shops around the country.
 Both her grandfather and father were also talented painters and calligraphers.
-Convinced of the importance of education, Yan Zijun hired teachers from the university to tutor the children from a young age in English and Chinese before they attended primary school in Shanghai.
+Convinced of the importance of education, Yan Zijun hired university teachers to tutor the children from a young age in English and Chinese before they attended primary school in Shanghai.

 In 1908, Yan entered McTyeire School, a private girls' school.
 In 1913, the family moved to Tianjin, where Yan and two of her sisters, Lianyun and Youyun prepared for the entrance exams of the Chinese and Western Girls' High School.
 She passed the examination and enrolled in the middle of 1914, completing her studies there in June 1917.
 She was admitted to Nanjing Jinling Women's University (later renamed Ginling College), earning a bachelor's degree with honours in 1921.
 As Yan was keen to continue her education, her father allowed her to go abroad to study in the United States.
 She enrolled in chemistry studies at Smith College in 1922, and began using the English name "Daisy Yen".
 Over the summer break, she took courses at the University of Chicago in chemistry, nutrition, and physics and the next fall enrolled in biochemistry courses at Teachers College, Columbia University.
 She studied nutrition, a field which at the time was in its infancy, under Henry Clapp Sherman and Mary Swartz Rose, taking particular interest in the analysis of vitamin content in food.
 She received her master's degree in May 1923.